MichalK96/weather-station/README.txt

 Deployment: Linux platform + Tomcat server provided by Spring Boot

 Project status
-The project is in the initial development phase and is not yet available.
+The project has achieved MVP and presentation is possible.

 Additional Information
 There is an opportunity to present the project using my production API upon prior contact.